Stay and play – Port Stephens, NSW

 Tomaree National Park

-This park boasts myriad highlights, among them wildlife that includes koalas and remnants relating to World War II.
-And one of the best free things do in Port Stephens is take the 2.2km return walk to Tomaree Head Summit to witness breath-stealing vistas.
+This park boasts myriad highlights, including wildlife and remnants relating to World War II.
+But the highlight is the 2.2km return walk to Tomaree Head Summit to witness breath-stealing vistas.
 Pretty panoramas brilliantly showcase Port Stephens’ desirable location and the wealth of waters that surround it.
+For more blindingly beautiful views, head to Gan Gan Hill Lookout in Nelson Bay.

 Irukandji Shark & Ray Encounters